nelsn275/wdd230/readme.txt

-This file has been read
+This file has been read.
+Thank you for reading